 - Everything you do has a consequence for someone else.

 - A tip to survive an emotionally challenging time: Relive simple childhood memories – or pick a different joyful time in your life if your childhood wasn’t idyllic.
 Rocky spent time in his dark room, tied to a chair reliving: baseball games, sleigh rides and “watching” his mother make him pancakes.

 - “The Man is still up there.
 Faith is what kept me going.
 I had never prayed so hard in my life.
 I even asked God for a sign and he gave me one!
 He gives them to me all the time now, too.”

 - Rocky shares what it was like to finally land at Stewart Air Force Base in New York and see Jill, who today is his wife of 35 years, and parents again for the first time.
 See photos from Rocky’s homecoming here.

 - Rocky is an ambassador for Folds of Honor which provides scholarships to the families of fallen and disabled veterans.

 - Iranian Hostage, a Personal Diary is Rocky’s book sharing his experience

-- “You walk, talk and dress different in the military than you do when you’re a civilian.
-That is why the VFW, American Legions and other organizations are so helpful [when you’re making the transition and beyond].”
+- “You walk, talk and dress differently in the military than you do when you’re a civilian.
+That is why the VFW, American Legion, and other organizations are so helpful [when you’re making the transition and beyond].”